-5.1 Preparatory work
+6.1 Preparatory work

-5.1.1 The preparation of the overall project planning is assumed by a consultant working in close consultation with the Chairman of the CBS OPAG on DPFS, the CBS Rapporteur on Applications of NWP in Severe Weather Forecasting, and the WMO Secretariat.
+5.1.1 The preparation of the overall project planning is assumed by the WMO Secretariat in close consultation with the Chairman of the CBS OPAG on DPFS and the CBS Rapporteur on Applications of NWP in Severe Weather Forecasting. .

 5.1.2 The aim of the overall project planning and the specifications of the SWFDP is to define the framework of the regional subprojects to be implemented (responsibilities of the various GDPFS and national centres, list of data and products to be exchanged, criteria for the selection of participating countries to a subproject, minimum technical means needed, evaluation components) in order to allow the Project Steering Group to select candidate countries and set relative priorities for suitable subprojects.